Human rights law covers many aspects of public justice, equality before law, laws against discrimination, freedom of speech and prisoners’ rights.

 Immigration law is yet another important segment of human rights principles.
 This is an extremely current and hot topic, which covers business and private immigration issues.
 Personal immigration matters involve pleas for asylum and/or extended residence in the UK on human rights’ grounds, particularly from individuals who’ve been disenfranchised in their countries or have escaped persecution or torture.

-Commercial immigration covers travel on temporary or permanent visas for business purposes, skilled and unskilled migrants looking to migrate to the UK for longer/extended stay and companies which regularly bring in overseas workers for execution of work projects.
+Commercial immigration covers travel on temporary or permanent visas for business purposes, skilled and unskilled migrants looking to migrate to the UK for longer/extended stay and companies which regularly bring in overseas workers for the execution of work projects.

 The daily tasks for a human rights lawyer and ancillary staff can include: advising clients (individuals or groups) on actions taken by various public bodies or organisations, collecting documentation and facts in evidence, interviewing witnesses and concerned parties, preparing for filing suits and taking part in court proceedings.